soil-on-web/abandoned-webs/README.md

-# abandoned-webs
+# Abandoned Webs

-a listing of abandoned websites on soil/land
+A listing of abandoned websites on soil/land

-are you following a link from an ancient report to a non existing website?
+Are you following a link from an ancient report to a non existing website?
 Create an [issue](../../issues) or [pull request](../../pulls)

-aim of this repo is to set up a list of abandoned websites related to land & soil information, on one hand to notify upcoming initiatives to consider url persistence, on the other hand to recover the lost information from repositories such as [archive.org](https://web.archive.org).
+Aim of this repo is to set up a list of abandoned websites related to land & soil information, on one hand to notify upcoming initiatives to consider url persistence, on the other hand to recover the lost information from repositories such as [archive.org](https://web.archive.org).
 If funding permits, it would be nice to reclaim the lost domains.

 - [globalsoilmap.net](https://web.archive.org/web/20180712112423/http://globalsoilmap.net/)
 - [http://www.contaminatedland.co.uk](https://web.archive.org/web/20070228165308/http://www.contaminatedland.co.uk/)